 Amazon Polly offers speech marks (viseme data) for lipsync, which was historically one of the few options for studios needing animation synchronization.

-Inworld TTS provides higher-fidelity timestamp data (word, character, phoneme, and viseme levels), higher quality (#1 vs. #8 on Artificial Analysis), lower cost ($10 vs. $30/1M chars), native engine SDKs, emotion tags, voice cloning, and integrated orchestration for character AI pipelines.
-For new interactive entertainment projects, Inworld provides a more complete solution.
+see pricing vs. $30/1M chars), 8-dimension natural-language steering on TTS-2, voice cloning, and integrated orchestration for character AI pipelines.
+For new interactive media projects, Inworld provides a more complete solution.